yesodweb/yesodweb.com-content/blog/2012/9/improving-warp.md

-For last one month, I have been improving the performance of Warp and got a good result.
+For the last month, I have been improving the performance of Warp and got a good result.
 I would like to explain why I did it and what I have actually done in several blog articles.
 In the articles, I will only talk about GHC's threaded RTS.